WheatfieldRun/WheatfieldRun.github.io/content/_releases/2013-01-23-suspender-your-disbelief.md

 ## Description

-<p>The third and most ambitious of the Secondhandpants albums.
-Francis and Wyll are accompanied by a host of characters, as well as a string quartet, children screaming, and much more.</p>
+The third and most ambitious of the Secondhandpants albums.
+Francis and Wyll are accompanied by a host of characters, as well as a string quartet, children screaming, and much more.

 {% include bandcamp-embed.html
   embed=page.embed